For years, Disney’s Haunted Mansion attractions have been connected with ghost stories.

 For the latest ghost stories, ask cast members dressed as Haunted Mansion staff.
 Most probably don’t know (or won’t admit to) any real ghost stories at the attraction.

 You’ll have the best luck immediately outside the Haunted Mansion’s exit.
-There, some cast members are more chatty than others.
+There, some cast members are more chatty.

 Remember, Disney’s Haunted Mansion attractions’ ghosts are “all in good fun.”
 That attraction is designed to entertain the entire family.
 For lurid ghost stories (real or imagined), you’ll have more success outside Disney theme parks.

 One more tip: Ask about ghosts at the Pirates of the Caribbean attraction.
 Some first-person stories from former cast members seem credible and fascinating.
-That attraction may be even more haunted than the Haunted Mansion.
+If the stories are true, Pirates is far more haunted than the Haunted Mansion.

-Don’t overlook Universal Studios’ theme parks in Florida, too.
+Don’t overlook Universal Studios’ theme parks in Florida.
 Search online (look for “USF ghosts”).

 Look for ghost stories about the Back to the Future attraction, later redesigned as The Simpsons.
 Some say it’s one of the most interesting haunts in Orlando.